dsantra2/DistBalancing/README.md

     4. Returns a consolidated list of results (Point Estimate, Lower CI, Upper CI, Best $m$).
 * **Output:** The script writes a `.csv` file named dynamically based on the parameters (e.g., `Result_optiSolve_Gaussian_DGP00001_N00100_SS_SEED00001.csv`).

-### Simulation_Report.R generates the summary table using the combined result from the previous one.
+### Simulation_Report.R: generates the summary table using the combined result from the previous one.
 This R script processes the raw simulation output (`Result_merge.csv`) to compute performance metrics (Bias, MSE, Coverage, etc.) for the LATE estimators.

 #### 1. True Value Definitions